AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Experiments

 \subsection{Training Setup}

-We summarize the protocols for pre-training, fine-tuning, and linear probing (also referred to as linear evaluation) below.
-The hyperparameters used for pre-training and fine-tuning are listed in Table~\ref{tab:hyperparams_1}, while those for linear probing are shown in Table~\ref{tab:hyperparams_2}.
-All fine-tuning or linear probing experiments use a model pre-trained on AS-2M without label information.
+We summarize the protocols for pre-training, fine-tuning, and linear evaluation below.
+The hyperparameters used for pre-training and fine-tuning are listed in Table~\ref{tab:hyperparams_1}, while those for linear evaluation are shown in Table~\ref{tab:hyperparams_2}.
+All fine-tuning or linear evaluation experiments use a model pre-trained on AS-2M without label information.
 Unless otherwise noted, all audio is resampled to 16 kHz, and log-mel spectrograms are computed with a 400-sample Hann window, 160-sample hop, 128 mel-bins ($F=128$), and an FFT size of 1,024.
 For SBLU, we set the kernel size $K=63$, the step size $\Delta=0.01$, the patch size $P_\text{time}=P_\text{freq}=16$, the SBLU hidden dimension $H=128$, the output dimension $C=1,024$ and the window attenuation threshold $\epsilon=0.01$.
-The contrastive regularization loss weight $\eta$ is set to $0.1$ by default.
+The contrastive regularization loss weight $\eta_c$ is set to $0.1$ by default.
 Log-mel spectrograms are standardized using mean $-7.1$ and standard deviation $4.1$.
 Training is conducted on NVIDIA H100-80GB GPUs.